moss-l/bhs-js-testing/NOTES.md

 language that let us alter that order of execution are called "control constructs" as they control the flow of execution.
-The main kinds control constructs are the _conditional_ control constructs that allow us to only execute code if a certain condition holds and _looping_ constructs that allow us to execute the same code repeatedly though possibly with different values of some variables.
+The main kinds control constructs are the _conditional_ control constructs that allow us to only execute code if a certain condition holds and _looping_ (or _iteration_) constructs that allow us to execute the same code repeatedly though possibly with different values of some variables.
 (The `return` in a function is also a kind of control constuct, returning control, and also a value, from the function containing the return to wherever the function was called.)

 ```
 if (x == 0) {